By Perrie Samotin, StyleCaster

 2. Remove white deodorant marks from a garment by gently rubbing the protective foam used on dry-cleaning hangers against the fabric.

-3. If you get an oil stain on your favorite handbag, coat the mark with baby powder and let it stand overnight.
+3. If you get an oil stain on your favorite leather handbag (Chanel, maybe?), coat the mark with baby powder and let it stand overnight.
 By morning, the stain should be gone.
 If a bit still remains, repeat the process until the stain is completely gone.

 4. Due to its high level of surfactants, Dawn dish detergent is especially successful at removing grease and oil stains from clothing.